 Rickettsialpox is a mild, self-limiting disease caused by the bacterial organism Rickettsia akari .
 It is transmitted by the bite of an infected mouse mite ( Liponyssoides sanguineus ).
 Primarily an urban disease, it was first discovered in New York City in 1946.
-Since then a small number of cases are reported in NYC each year.
-In 2007, there were 14 cases reported among New York City residents (rate of 1.7 cases per 1,000,000 persons).
+The number of cases reported in NYC has ranged from two to 23 per year.
+For more information on the number of NYC residents reported with rickettsialpox, visit EpiQuery.

 Anyone bitten by infected mites can get rickettsialpox.
 Patients often report exposure to rodents in the home or workplace.
 Most people who get infected experience only very mild illness or no illness at all.

 Rickettsialpox is spread by the bite of an infected mouse mite ( Liponyssoides sanguineus ).
 Unlike ticks, mites do not attach and feed for long periods of time, so most people do not notice the mite or recall being bitten by an insect.
 Mites become infected by feeding on infected mice, but infected adult mites can also pass the infection to their eggs.

 Rickettsialpox occurs in urban areas, usually where rodent infestation is common.
 House mouse mites only tend to feed on people where rodent infestation is severe, or when rodent control is taking place (because the mites leave their dying mouse hosts and feed on people).
 There is no apparent seasonality to rickettsialpox infection, as cases are reported year round.